Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 in the Financial Institutions Electronic Documents and Digital Signature Act, of another; or

-(5) unlawfully uses the signature device of another
+(5) unlawfully creates an electronic signature of

 (c) A document apparently capable of defrauding another includes, but is

 not limited to, one by which any right, obligation or power with reference